 Paid Parental Leave of the 500 Largest U.S. Public Companies

-I evaluated the paid parental leave policies of the 500 largest public companies in the U.S., assigning each company a score for its policy transparency as well as its policy quality.
+As of 2025, I evaluated the paid parental leave policies of the 500 largest public companies in the U.S., assigning each company a score for its policy transparency as well as its policy quality.

 Scoring methodology